saltastroops/data-archive-backend/README.md

 yarn restart
 ```

-To run the tests, executes the usual npm test command,
+To run the tests, executes the usual yarn test command,

 ```bash
 yarn test